 - Swift Current Museum and Archive will be mounting an exhibit with archive content at the Swift Current Library, 411 Herbert St. E.

 - The City of Yorkton Archives, has a display of the 125th Anniversary of the North West Uprising (1885-2010) and the erection of Fort Watson at Yorkton in 1885, with the related story.
 Stop by Yorkton City Hall to view the display of photos and copies of documentation; the story of the events leading to the building of a stockade; the organization of a militia under Major Thomas Charles Watson; and the reaction of the people of the region’s Reserves.

 Previous Archives Weeks:

-This workshop has been rescheduled for Wednesday, March 26, 2014 at Yorkton and the Godfrey Dean Art Gallery.
-A minimum of 10 and a maximum of 20 participants is set.
-Please register on-line with the form found on the MAS website here by March 5, 2014.
+This workshop has reached its minimum registration and is on for Wednesday, March 26, 2014 at Yorkton and the Godfrey Dean Art Gallery.
+With a maximum of 20 participants set, registrations will still be accepted.
+Please continue to register on-line with the form found on the MAS website here

 Click here for further information about the workshop topics.